8 Fair Trade Coffee Brands that Support Social and Environmental Efforts

 - Kosher: NO

-- Additional Certification: NonGMO Project verified, Whole Trade Guarantee
+- Additional Certification: Non-GMO Project verified, Whole Trade Guarantee

 - Must-try Coffee: Cafe La Dueña (Medium Roast)